hamzaYali/CleanTransport/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Data Structure

+The application maintains the following data structures in localStorage:

+- `transports`: List of all transport records
+- `announcements`: System announcements
+- `lastAnnouncementView`: Timestamp for tracking unread announcements

 ## Learn More